 Stephane Vachon has over 25 years of experience and oversees the Accounting and Auditing Departments, as well as the SEC Practice at Rose, Snyder & Jacobs.
 His professional expertise includes financial reporting, feasibility and profitability analyses, and financial and business consulting.

-Evlina has been with Rose, Snyder & Jacobs since 2007 and is a Principal in the firms SEC Practice.
+Evlina has been with Rose, Snyder & Jacobs since 2007 and is a Partner in the firms SEC Practice.
 With financial reporting and IRS field examiner experience, she is an extremely valuable asset to her public and private clients.

-Damien has been with Rose, Snyder & Jacobs since 2005 and is a Principal in the Audit department and the firm’s SEC Practice.
+Damien has been with Rose, Snyder & Jacobs since 2005 and is a partner in the Audit department and the firm’s SEC Practice.
 He previously held a supervisory position at a financial institution during the five years prior to joining the firm.

 Jess Brown is a Certified Public Accountant who joined our team in 2013.
 Prior to RSJ, he spent 25 years in the industry as a Mergers and Acquisitions specialist and as a Chief Financial Officer.
 This background has been a natural fit for Jess to head up our own Mergers and Acquisitions practice, we are fortunate to have him.